stevenrao/adb-proj/README.md

 the project is build adb from souce code. the adb verson is 1.0.41.  code base on android10-release code. i can build the source on linux x86_64 system, and arm64 system success！

-there I didn't provide a arm cross compile environment. but only provide the release binary is provided.(because i build it on a pure linux arm os system, so i don't need cross compile environment :).
+there I didn't provide a arm cross compile environment. but only the release binary is provided.(because i build it on a pure linux arm os system, so i don't need cross compile environment :).
 If you can, please help build a cross compiling environment to improve the project )

 ### Directory structure description